js-joda/js-joda/esdoc/manual/formatting.md

 ### Format patterns

-Date and time formats are specified by date and time pattern strings using [Java SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) codes.
+Date and time formats are based on the pattern strings from [Java SimpleDateFormat](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html), though js-joda uses more symbols and it interprets a few symbols differently.

 | Symbol | Meaning                    | Presentation | Examples                                       |
 | ------ | -------------------------- | ------------ | ---------------------------------------------- |